 Significance of this project:

 The project will highlight the characteristics of the work of case managers in certain NAV offices which inhibit the use of IPs.
 Furthermore, the project will shed more light on existing ways of providing coordinated and comprehensive service provisions which so far have not been given much attention.
+By conducting a comparative analysis of service coordination tools in Norway and Spain, the project unearths similarities and differences in the implementation of social policy and the realities of front-line workers' daily tasks.

-Project results will be published on this site as the project proceeds.
+Updated results will be published on this site as the project proceeds.